 But she was turned away.
 The investors were not sold on the quality, valuation and overall direction of her publication.

 She may have walked away without investment, but she gained valuable lessons that she has put to good use.
-Undeterred, she relaunched her lifestyle and tourism magazine, House of Coco, and turned it into a multimillion-pound media business, which she recently sold, setting her up for life.
+Undeterred, she relaunched her lifestyle and tourism magazine, House of Coco, and turned it into a successful media business, which she recently sold, setting her up for life.

 In this week's podcast, Bartlett reveals how negative feedback helped her turn her fortunes around.